 5. PageSpeed Suggestions – you can always rely on Google to suggest page speed improvements for your blog since they are the ones ranking each page for SEO efficiencies.

-In February I moved to a new hosting provider and in March I spent some time to implement my caching plugin properly but it never seems to be sufficient to get a speed score 80 and above.
+In February I moved to a new hosting provider and in March I spent some time to implement my caching plugin properly.

 Here is an example of what the page speed suggestions report will look like for you.